-If you feel you need a little extra help to remedy these holiday induced ailments drop in to Freedom Chinese Medicine for some acupuncture and/or Chinese herbs; and of course the traditional water and vitamins will ease the return to normality.
+If you feel you need a little extra help to remedy these holiday induced ailments drop in to Freedom Chinese Medicine for some acupuncture and/or Chinese herbs.
+Increasing water intake and B vitamins can also help you recover.

 Written by Dr. Daniel Gibbs

 Anshen, Shi, 2003, Internal Medicine, Bridge Publishing Group,Walnut California

 Xinnong, C. et al. 2009, Chinese Medicine and Acupuncture, Foreign Language Press, Beijing China